Roderick-Jonsson/k8s-diagrams/README.md

 <h2>Dedicated Contributors</h2>

 <h2>Get involved</h2>
-Sign up by adding your name and key value to our [prospects file][prospects file]

 Check for interesting tasks by looking at the [milestone][milestone] , [task overview][task overview] and [issue list][issue list] and contact the issue assignee with your collaboration request

 [prospects file]: https://github.com/Roderick-Jonsson/k8s-diagrams/blob/master/workspace/prospects.md